 Most importantly, please make sure you understand, and consent to, a detailed cost estimate before you agree to treatment, including any likely out-of-pocket costs.
 This is known as Informed Financial Consent.

-If you’re going for Gold Hospital or Top Silver Plus cover, check out Choosing a hospital.
+If you’re going for Top Hospital (Gold) cover or Mid Hospital (Basic Plus) cover, check out Choosing a hospital.
 You’ll see that going to a private hospital that has an agreement with Nurses & Midwives Health can help you manage your costs.

 But, as with any private hospital admission, be sure to ask the hospital about any additional expenses you may have to pay.
 Basically, the same Informed Financial Consent chat you have with your obstetrician.

 So once your baby makes its way into the world, what’s the deal with their health cover?